harlan-zw/harlanzw.com/content/blog/2023-april.md

 The month before I decided to add support for i18n.
 I18n complicates things quite a lot, but it wasn't an unreasonable feature request.
-I have an integration working for the most common i18n setups, but it does get quite complicated.
+I have an integration working for the most common configurations, but it does get quite complicated and there is more work to do.

 The feedback has been positive to the fixes and the modules overall.